SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

  - Segementation and Pre-Sorting
      - Similar to how passengers are assigned to terminals and gates, patients are sorted pre-arrival based on:
         - Symptom severity
-        - Wait times and Site capacity
+        - Age
-        - Location and travel distance
+        - Using the Loading Function defined.
      - Re-Routing:
         - Just as Airports manage over-crowding by re-directing passengers, patients are guided to nearby MIUs or GP to reduce A&E congestion.